shruti1502-hub/APR_Assignment1_StudentPerformance/README.md

-# Student Performance Prediction using Machine Learning
+# Student Performance Prediction using Linear Regression

 ## 📌 Project Overview
 This project predicts **student exam scores** based on various performance factors such as: